nestordemeure/Simplers/readme.md

 println!("min value: {} found in [{}, {}]", min_value, coordinates[0], coordinates[1]);
 ```

-## Divergences to the reference implementation
+## Divergences from the reference implementation

 - The user can define the search space as an hypercube (which is then mapped to a simplex using [this](https://math.stackexchange.com/a/385071/495073) method).